Colony High School: Theatre

 The Colony Theatre Arts Department performs at the 1,263 seat Colony High School Performing Arts Theatre.
-Among their past productions are Dracula, Grease, Black Comedy, Metamorphoses, Noises Off, West Side Story, You Can't Take It with You, Taming of the Shrew, A Christmas Carol, Lend Me A Tenor, Once on this Island, Leading Ladies, The Diviners, Tartuffe, The Elephant Man (play), Blithe Spirit (play) and a variety show titled 30/60 (which features a cast of seven performing thirty original skits in sixty minutes, hence the name 30/60).
+Among their past productions are Dracula, Grease, Black Comedy, Metamorphoses, Noises Off, West Side Story, You Can't Take It with You, Taming of the Shrew, A Christmas Carol, Lend Me a Tenor, Once on This Island, Leading Ladies, The Diviners, Tartuffe, The Elephant Man, Blithe Spirit and a variety show titled 30/60 (which features a cast of seven performing thirty original skits in sixty minutes, hence the name 30/60).
 They have also performed other theatrical shows, such as Hairspray, A Dinner With Zombies (which made its theatrical debut at Colony High School) and Sophocles' Antigone.
 The department has competed in the Drama Teacher Association of Southern California's (DTASC) acting and tech competition, and the California Educational Theatre Association's CETA event.

-All theatre classes and productions were taught and directed by Arik Boles, a Cal Poly Pomona graduate and theatre major.
-Boles began teaching at Colony in 2004 and obtained his master's degree in theatre arts in 2007, after directing "You Can't Take It With You" as his thesis production.
-Classes and productions are now taught and directed by Jesse Cash, a former stand up comedian.

-Culture

-Demographics

-As "Home of the Titans" the school enrolls approximately 2,500 low to middle income students between grades 9 through 12.

-Sports
+Athletics

 Colony High School's sports program includes baseball, basketball, cheer, cross country, football, golf, swimming, soccer, tennis, track, volleyball, water polo, softball, and wrestling, and cross country running.